Kotlin/KEEP/proposals/stdlib/optional-extensions.md

 ## Unresolved questions

-* Is it too clever to have two `optionalOf` overloads corresonding to `Optional.of,ofNullable`?
+* Is it too clever to have two `optionalOf` overloads corresponding to `Optional.of,ofNullable`?
   * `of` can fail if `null` flows into it at runtime despite non-null argument type
   * Alternative would be a single overload corresponding to `ofNullable`